Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Statistical models

 \subsection{Cauchit regression}

-Inference for the parameters in a Generalised Linear Model (GLM) is a well-studied problem of Bayesian inference.
-For data consisting of binary responses, the logistic or probit link functions are popular choices, but these link functions are not robust to outliers where the linear predictor is large in absolute value (indicating the outcome is almost certain) but the linear predictor is, in fact, wrong \citep{Koenker2009}.
+For data consisting of binary responses with covariate information, the logistic or probit link functions are popular choices for the Bernoulli GLM, but these link functions are not robust to outliers where the linear predictor is large in absolute value, indicating the outcome is almost certain, but the linear predictor is wrong \citep{Koenker2009}.
 Such a situation may arise from errors in the data-recording process, for example.
-The ``cauchit'' link function is more tolerant of such outliers.
+The ``Cauchit'' link function is more tolerant of such outliers.
 The model supposes that the $i$th binary response, $Y_i$ is related to the vector of $M$ predictors for the response, $x_i$, through some unknown parameters, $\beta$, as follows:

-We compare Hug and Hop against HMC on data simulated from the above model with $N=500$ data points, $Y_i$ $i=1 , \ldots, 500$, and $M=10$ predictors ($x_{i,1} , \ldots, x_{i,10}$), each of which is independently drawn from a $\Normal{0,1}$ distribution.
-The optimal tunings were $L=6$, $\epsilon=0.6$ for HMC, $B=5$, $T=0.6$ for Hug and $\lambda=6$, $\kappa=0.6$ for Hop.
-The resulting efficiencies for 50,000 iterations (after a burn-in period of 50,000) are given in Table~\ref{tab:CR}.
-This shows that by paying a small price in the efficiency of $\ell$ per second, the performance on $X$ space can be more than tripled by using Hug ang Hop instead of HMC.